HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/smokestack.md

 # Location & Spawning

-One Smokestack spawns in one of the corners in the [Refinery](/buildings/refinery).
+One Smokestack spawns in one of the corners of the [Refinery](/buildings/refinery).

 # Loot & More